"Why Quiet Hour" Video Transcript

 They'll help you reach people with different interests.

+Plus, it's versatile in how it can be delivered.
 You can deliver it in leader-led group sessions and you can offer it for self-led solo sessions.
 People can do solo sessions on their own or with their friends or relatives in any natural spot anytime they like.
-This lets you easily share Quiet Hours benefits with far more people.
+This lets you easily share Quiet Hour's benefits with far more people.

 The Quiet Hour Kit

-You'll get tools to reach everyone with the Quiet Hour kit for leader sessions.
-It gives you the training for group leaders.
+You'll get tools to reach everyone with the Quiet Hour Kit.
+For leader-led sessions, it gives you the training for group leaders.

 Training for Group Leaders